ThomWright/ThomWright.github.io/_failure-patterns/transactional-outbox.md

 ## Example

 A new user registers with a social network.
-As part of registration, a database record needs to be written with the login details, and a message needs to be published so other systems can respond, e.g. by sending a welcome email or finding contact recommendations.
+As part of registration, a database record needs to be written with the login details, and an event needs to be published so other systems can respond, e.g. by sending a welcome email or finding contact recommendations.
+Imagine either of the following scenarios:

+1. **Publishing fails** - The application writes the new user record to the database.
+It then tries to publish the event, but fails with a transient error.
+2. **The application crashes** - The application writes the new user record to the database.
+It then crashes before publishing the event.

+Either of these will result in no welcome email being sent, and no other system being aware of the newly registered user.

 ## Problem